mikaoj/EquatableArray/README.md

 ```swift
 let stuff: EquatableArray = ["Hello", "No"]
 ```
-If you make it a var you can append/remove just as you would with an array:
+And now I can pass it along to functions expecting an Equatable If you make it a var you can append/remove just as you would with an array:
 ```swift
 var stuff: EquatableArray = ["Hello", "No"]